-Practical Experiences in Enabling and Ensuring Quality Sensing in Emergency Response Applications
+Practical Experiences in Enabling and Ensuring Quality Sensing In Emergency Response Applications

-Chris Davison1, Daniel Massaguer1, Lilia Paradis2, M. Reza Rahimi1, Bo Xing1 Qi Han2, Sharad Mehrotra1, Nalini Venkatasubramanian1
+Chris Davison1, Daniel Massaguer1, Lilia Paradis2, M. Reza Rahimi1, Bo Xing1, Qi Han2, Sharad Mehrotra1, and Nalini Venkatasubramanian1

-1School of Information and Computer Science, University of California, Irvine, USA
+1School of Information and Computer Sciences, University of California, Irvine.
+2Department of Mathematical and Computer Science, Colorado School of Mine

-Abstract- Situational awareness in emergency response is critical.
-Knowing the status of the hazards, the rescue workers, and the building occupants, etc., can greatly help the incident commander make the right decisions in responding emergencies, and as a result, save lives.
-Such situational awareness can be achieved by using existing sensing and communication infrastructures and/or having rescue practitioners dynamically deploy their own.
-Nevertheless, current sensing communications techniques are, not fault-free.
-In this paper, we study, through both lab experiments and real emergency response drills, the nature of different wireless networks (sensor networks and Wi-Fi networks) in transmitting various types of data.
-Based on our findings, we propose a series of practical techniques that potentially enhances the reliability of data delivery over heterogeneous wireless networks, by exploiting the availability of multiple networks, the rescue workers' mobility, and the possibility of having rescue teams carry redundant sensors.
+Abstract-Situation awareness in emergency response is critical.
+Knowing the status of the hazards, the rescue workers, and the building occupants can help the incident commander responding to emergencies in taking the right decisions which can save lives.
+Such situation awareness can be achieved by using the building sensing and communications infrastructures as well as having the rescue workers deploy their own.
+Current sensing and communications techniques are, nonetheless, not fault-free.
+In this paper we study, both in the lab and during emergency response drills, the nature of the different wireless networks, namely sensor networks and Wi-Fi networks, when transmitting different types of data.
+Based on our findings, we propose a series of practical and novel techniques that exploit the availability of different networks, the rescue workers' mobility, and the possibility of having rescue teams carry more than one sensor of the same type which increases the reliability factors highly in practice.